sunlightlabs/congress-ios/APPSTORE.md

 # What's New in Version 1.4

-- Committee hearing details with description, time, location and related bills
+• Committee hearing details with description, time, location and related bills
-- Add upcoming committee hearings to your calendar
+• Add upcoming committee hearings to your calendar
-- Share bills, legislators and committees via AirDrop
+• Share bills, legislators and committees over AirDrop
-- UI improvements
+• UI improvements
-- Various bug fixes
+• Various bug fixes

 # What's New in Version 1.3